SuperDARNCanada/SDdatatools/README.md

 The script does the following:

 1. Reads in fitcon data for the associated radars for the given hemisphere
-2. Stores the files in the path <plot path>/fitcon date/hemisphere/current date/
+2. Stores the files in the path "plot path"/fitcon date/hemisphere/current date/

 ## How To Run